marcchehab/logikunsererzeit.ch/content/USA/us-abortion.md

 He was asked this at the VP debate already, so it's odd he doesn't have a better answer ready to go.
 I think a good way to handling this would be to frame it in terms of state regulation and split Republicans like so:

 > "You're right, unlike Roe v Wade Minnesota doesn't technically have a fixed time limit on abortion.
 But that's because of a legal issue.
 Our state law and practise actually follow the idea of viability, which means that a fetus can only be aborted if it can't survive outside the womb or threatens the life of the mother.
-That's the same idea that underpinned Roe v Wade."
+On average that's in week 23.
+That's the same idea that underpinned Roe v Wade and that a majority of Americans support - which is probably why there's similar laws in over 10 States governed by Republicans."

 ![](https://upload.wikimedia.org/wikipedia/commons/1/1f/Pregnancy_timeline.png)

-In Switzerland, abortion is legal and a woman's sole decision in the first 12 weeks.
+In **Switzerland**, abortion is legal and a woman's sole decision in the first 12 weeks.
 At a later stage, a doctor has to decide if the physical or mental health of the mother is at risk.
 The more advanced the pregnancy, the greater the danger must be (StGB, Art.
 119).
 ## How can you do that?
 1) I found the data on [kkf.org](https://www.kff.org/womens-health-policy/state-indicator/gestational-limit-abortions/?activeTab=map&currentTimeframe=0&selectedDistributions=statutory-limit-on-abortions&sortModel=%7B%22colId%22:%22Location%22,%22sort%22:%22asc%22%7D), which you can download as CSV to import into Excel.
 2) I then asked ChatGPT to add to this table the names and political parties of the governor.
 You should always factcheck output by AI, but this worked surprisingly well!